Martin Short: 1977–1985: SCTV and SNL stardom

-He was subsequently cast in several television shows and plays, including the drama Fortune and Men's Eyes (1972).
-He worked solely in Canada through 1979.
-In 1979, Short starred in the US sitcom The Associates about a group of young novice lawyers working at a Wall Street law firm.
+In 1979, after working solely in Canada for the previous seven years, Short landed a starring role in the American sitcom The Associates about a group of young novice lawyers working at a Wall Street law firm.

 In 1980, he joined the cast of I'm a Big Girl Now, a sitcom starring Diana Canova and Danny Thomas.
 Canova was offered the sitcom because of her success playing Corinne Tate Flotsky on ABC's Soap and left Soap shortly before Short's newlywed wife Nancy Dolman joined it.